 In recent years, most medical schools have developed delayed-matriculation policies to allow accepted applicants to defer entry without giving up their spot.
-Deferrals are granted only after acceptance, and deferred applicants are required to submit an AMCAS application for each year they defer.
+Deferrals are granted only after acceptance.
 These programs usually require that you submit a written request, and some schools also ask for a report at the end of the deferral period.
 Matriculation delays are usually granted for one year, although some schools occasionally defer for longer periods of time.
 Some institutions may require delayed matriculants to sign an agreement not to apply to other medical schools in the interim, while others permit applications to other schools.
 If you're interested in this option, seek specific information from schools you applied to.
 You can find out more about each school's policy by viewing their profile on the MSAR website.